 Setting Up the Outdoor System in Iowa, a Learning Experience.

 In 2003 a group of niche pork enthusiasts sent a contingent of farmers, university researchers, food industry specialists, and meat scientists to Northern Europe to study the production of niche pork there.
 On this trip, the English system which at that time had spread into Denmark and Sweden was viewed for the first time.
 The promise to add organization to the traditional methods of outdoor pig production that were crying out for improvement was noted by participants.
 In 2004 after initiating contact with a farmer in Denmark, Becker Lane Organic Farm started to make changes in its plan of production for pigs.
 The first change was an ideological shift away from the traditional fear of winter birthing of small piglets.
-New engineering and manufacturing procedures that weren’t available prior to world war two now allowed sows living outside to give birth year round thanks to the galvanized steel farrowing hut.
+New engineering and manufacturing procedures that weren’t available prior to WWII now allowed sows living outside to give birth year round thanks to the galvanized steel farrowing hut.
 This strong and well insulated house for the sow preserved most of the sow’s body heat in temperatures as low as minus 20 Fahrenheit.
 They could be placed in pastures and filled with straw, and the insulation worked to keep the hut warm in winter and cool in summer.
 Now farmers that embraced the traditional views on outdoor pig production but were restricted to spring and fall birthing of piglets (farrowing) had an option to produce pigs year round thus being able to offer fresh meat continually to interface more easily with the needs of modern grocery markets and restaurants.